flashkillapp/flashkill/README.md

 # flashkill Browser Extension

 This browser extension aims to improve the user experience on for both players and spectators of the 99Damage league websites.
-Recently 99Damage rolled out an update to their league pages which requires a major overhaul of the extension's code base.
-To get some help with this work, we decided to make the code base open source on 24.05.2020.
-Because this was an afterthought, we are unfortunately not able to provide the full commit history.

 # Install